Ohio Petroleum Underground Storage Tank Release Compensation Board

 · Finance Committee Meeting

-The 2014 Applications for a Certificate of Coverage are currently being processed.
-Certificates are printed and mailed bi-weekly.
+The 2021 Applications for a Certificate of Coverage are currently being processed.
+Certificates are printed and mailed weekly.
 To check the status of your Certificate and verify the receipt of fee payment, visit the Board’s public inquiry web page at www.petroboardinquiry.org.
-If you have not received your Certificate and have questions regarding the status of your Certificate, please contact the Board’s office at 614-752-8963 or 1-800-224-4659 (in Ohio only).
-Click here to review the 2014 Addendum to the Certificate of Coverage.
+Click here to review the 2021 Addendum to the Certificate of Coverage.

-Effective October 1, 2012, the Fund’s reimbursable mileage rate is based on the General Services Administration’s privately owned vehicle reimbursable mileage rate in effect at the time of travel.
-As of January 1, 2014, that rate is $0.56 per mile.
-Incurred mileage costs are reimbursed by the Fund at the rate in effect at the time of travel.
-For instance, mileage costs incurred on October 1, 2011 will be reimbursed by the Fund at the rate in effect on October 1, 2011 or $0.45 per mile.
-You can view the General Services Administration’s mileage rates at www.gsa.gov/mileage.
-For questions regarding the reimbursable mileage rate, please contact us.
+The Fund’s reimbursable mileage rate is based on the General Services Administration’s privately owned vehicle reimbursable mileage rate in effect at the time of travel.
+As of January 1, 2022, that rate is $0.585 per mile.
+The General Services Administration’s mileage rates are available at www.gsa.gov/mileage.

 · Ability to Pay Program

-At its November 2011 meeting, the Board authorized an “Ability to Pay Program” whereby previous owners and/or operators of petroleum USTs experiencing financial difficulty may apply for and receive a determination of their ability to pay delinquent Financial Assurance Fund fees.
-In order to qualify for the program, the responsible person cannot currently own or operate petroleum USTs and if applicable, must have received a determination of no further action from the fire marshal for any release for which eligibility to claim against the Fund was granted.
-If the responsible person is an individual, the responsible person may submit the Individual Ability to Pay Fees application.
-If the responsible person is a corporation, limited liability company or partnership, please submit the Corporate Ability to Pay Fees application.
-For assistance with completing the application, please contact us.
+The Board authorized an “Ability to Pay Program” whereby previous owners and/or operators of petroleum USTs experiencing financial difficulty may apply for and receive a determination of their ability to pay delinquent Fund fees.
+In order to qualify for the program, the responsible person cannot currently own or operate petroleum USTs.
+If the responsible person is an individual, the responsible person should submit the Individual Ability to Pay Fees application.
+If the responsible person is a corporation, limited liability company or partnership, submit the Corporate Ability to Pay Fees application.

 · Considering Purchasing a Tank?

-The Board’s rules require the purchaser of underground storage tank(s) to pay a $500 per facility transfer fee plus any unpaid fees and/or penalties owed on the tank(s).
+The Board’s rules require the purchaser of petroleum underground storage tank(s) to pay a $500 per facility transfer fee plus any unpaid fees, including late payment fees, owed for the tank(s).
 Click here for more information about this rule as well as a list of items to consider before and after purchasing underground tanks.

 · Unclaimed Monies

-Check out our unclaimed monies list to see if you are entitled to a refund of fees!
+Check out the Board’s unclaimed monies list to see if you are entitled to a refund of fees!